Wilkins Sound: Breakup and collapse events

 On 5 April 2009, the ice bridge connecting part of the ice shelf to Charcot Island collapsed.
 The break occurred at the thinnest point in the 40 km bridge and was the first in any of the sections that connect it to the mainland.
 While only a section has broken away, some scientists predicted that another large section of the Wilkins Ice Shelf was only days away from completely breaking off.
 The shelf remains connected to Latady Island, although it has been stated that this connection "looks set to collapse" as well.
 The breakaway is seen as firm evidence of the ongoing effects of warming.
 Temperatures in this region of Antarctica have risen by 2.5 degrees Celsius since the 1950s.
 Some scientists believe that the collapse of the weakened ice was triggered by increased wave action due to the current relative absence of sea ice, however, a prominent glaciologist, Doug MacAyeal, has said the trigger for the original break-up in March 2008 was likely the much longer wavelengths of ocean swells created by distant storms.

 If the entire shelf, which is approximately the size of Jamaica (10,991 km2, 4,244 sq mi), does completely break away from land it would be the largest one to do so, thus far.
-In the month of April 2009 alone, approximately 700 square kilometers (about 270.3 square miles) has broken off Wilkins Sound since the collapse of the ice bridge.
+In April 2009 alone, approximately 700 square kilometers (about 270.3 square miles) have broken off Wilkins Sound since the collapse of the ice bridge.

 The disintegration of the fringe of the ice shelf, weakened by previous breakups, has continued in March 2013.